Mobile Banking FAQs

 If you’re still having problems with the activation code, call 1-800-467-1939 for assistance.

 What are alerts?
 You can set up alerts to notify you when select activity occurs on your accounts.
 For example, we can send you an alert when your account balance goes below a predetermined threshold amount, such as $50.
 You can receive alerts on your mobile phone or at an e-mail address.
+To set up alerts, go to online banking and access the alerts page.

 What is the difference between the text messaging service and the alerts service?